jeffbr13/benjeffrey.com/posts/why-eusa-was-right-to-ban-blurred-lines.md

 - The track was on it's way out anyway,
 - If you still want to hear it you can go *anywhere* else in Edinburgh.

-Talk about proportional and well-measured response!
+Talk about a proportional and effective response!
 At the very least they deserve an internet meme for all that:

 ![BANS OVERPLAYED POP SONG.
 SPARKS INTERNATIONAL DEBATE ON MISOGYNY.](/images/success-kid-blurred-lines-ban.png)